Bipin-Gouda/Houseprice/README.md

 # Houseprice
-It will predict the prices of houses in Chennai.
+This model will predict the prices of houses in Chennai based on some Predefined parameters.
 Here we are predicting house price using Liner Regression.